TheLoggicalOne/ForgeFlow/docs/product_analysis.md

 ## Product Analysis
-If you already know what exactly you want to build, you technically are one step ahead of here: You have the product definition, and from that you could start creating/developing!
-Happy developing!
+If you already know what exactly you want to build, you technically are one step ahead of here:
+You have the product definition, and from that you could start creating/developing!
+Happy
+developing!
 But I beleive its not enough!
-Having the what, without having understanding of the why, only works if everything goes according to plan, specially, the plan should go acording to the plan!
+Having the what, without having understanding of the why,
+only works if everything goes according to plan, specially, the plan should go acording to the plan!
 We all know that's not happening, at least not where we live, in the the real world.

+should we move this part to [this](/README.md)

-The goal of Product Analysis is to explore, analyze, and document the problem space that the product is aiming to address.
+The goal of Product Analysis is to explore, analyze, and document the problem space that the product
+is aiming to address.
 This phase is about getting clarity on the why and the what of the product.
 The final clean version of the what of product will goes into product_definition.md

-Product analysis focuses on identifying the purpose, target audience, use cases, and initial feature ideas.
-It’s about defining the problem space and gathering insights before any actual development starts.
+Product analysis focuses on identifying the purpose, target audience, use cases, and initial feature
+ideas.
+It’s about defining the problem space and gathering insights before any actual development
+starts.

 Explore the **needs and requirements** of the product from the user's perspective.